-ARTICLE 6.02 SALARY UPON AGREEMENT
+ARTICLE 6.02 SALARY UPON APPOINTMENT.

-New Employees.
-Except as otherwise provided in this MOU, new employees shall be appointed at the first step of the salary range in effect for the particular class of position to which the appointment is made.
-The County Administrative Officer may, upon the finding by the Personnel Director that qualified applicants cannot be recruited successfully at the first step, approve an appointment up to the third step of the salary range.
-When the employee is hired at a range above the first step, the employee shall not be eligible for the next step increase for one year (2080 hours) from the date of employment.
+New employees: Except as otherwise provided in this chapter, new employees shall be appointed at the first step of the salary range assigned to the position.
+The County Administrative Officer may, however, upon recommendation by the Personnel Director, approve an appointment up to the C step.

-ARTICLE 6.03 INCREASES WITHIN SALARY RANGE
+ARTICLE 6.03 INCREASES WITHIN SALARY RANGE.